-To optimize the hope, wellbeing and life trajectory of Los Angeles County's most vulnerable by delivering services that promote independence through personal recovery and connectedness though community reintegration.
+Our mission is to optimize the hope, wellbeing and life trajectory of Los Angeles County's most vulnerable through access to care and resources that promote not only independence and personal recovery but also connectedness and community reintegration.

-WHO: Populations suffering from persistent mental illness, especially those with no safe living environment, inadequate access to resources, and absent family or kin.
-Highest priority is afforded to those struggling in foster care, subsisting in the streets/shelters, frequenting ERs, “living” on psychiatry wards, and languishing in criminal justice system.
+The primary focus is to serve populations suffering from persistent mental illness, especially those with no safe living environment, inadequate access to resources, and absent family or kin.
+Highest priority is afforded to those struggling in foster care, subsisting in the streets/shelters, frequenting ERs, “living” on psychiatry wards, and languishing in the criminal justice system.

-HOW: Supply housing, surrogate family (kin through peers) and maximizing access to a continuum of resources that address mental conditions (systems of care) including...
+By supplying housing and surrogate family (kin through peers), and maximizing access to a continuum of resources that address mental conditions (systems of care), we intent to:

 - ① Prevent mental deterioration by reducing exposure to trauma;